schrammc/news-sentiment-crawler-ger/README.md

 The API exposes scrapedsentiment data from German news sites.
 OpenAPI docs of the API are hosted [here](http://api.christof-schramm.net/docs)

+A minimal React frontend for this API is on my homepage [here](https://christof-schramm.net/showcase/news-sentiment).

 ## Crawler

 This process crawls for the latest news articles reachable from the home pages of